chrt-io/blog/_posts/2021-03-03-data-can-be-local.md

     Chrt().data([...])

-We can also skip compltely the data first and declare it directly with the component that uses it and let **chrt** manage the data internally 🪄:
+We can also skip completely the data first and declare it directly with the component that uses it and let **chrt** manage the data internally 🪄:

     Chrt()
         .add(chrtColumns().data([...])
         .add(chrtLine().data[...])

-With this approach we can dinamically add components to the chart with their own data:
+With this approach we can dynamically add components to the chart with their own data:

     Chrt()
       .add(xAxis())